FAQ's

 Frequently asked questions

-For metal surfaces, leave Bar Keepers Friend on for no more than one minute to prevent discoloration.
-For plastic or porcelain, longer contact may be needed—always test in a hidden spot first.
+For metal surfaces, leave Bar Keepers Friend on for no more than a minute to prevent discoloration.
+For plastic or porcelain, you might need a bit more time—just be sure to test it on a hidden spot first.

 It is not advised to use on the face or cosmetic areas of consumer appliances.
 Many manufacturers apply a clear protective layer to help reduce fingerprints.
 The abrasive in BKF may harm this protective layer.
 Additionally, improper application may disturb the factory brushed appearance of some stainless (including commercial grade) appliances.
 Please consult the care section of manufacturer’s manual for proper cleaning procedures.